Incoming exchange

 We strongly recommend that you also have travel insurance.

-INFORMATION FROM THE NORWEGIAN DIRECTORATE OF HEALTH
+THE NORWEGIAN DIRECTORATE OF HEALTH

 Health services

-Read more about health services for students in Bergen.
+Health services for students in Bergen

 • Prepare for life in Bergen